Wedding cake display ideas: 7 tips to choose your wedding table set up

 Nothing says making a statement than displaying your wedding cake in the centre of the dance floor

-The wedding cake display ideas we have here are just the tip of the iceberg (cake display on an iceberg, anyone?)
+The wedding cake display ideas we have here are just the tip of the iceberg.
 Each venue will have something unique to it that would also make an amazing wedding table set up, and we’re more than happy – in fact, we actively enjoy it! – to work this out with you.

-For example, if you get married at The Globe Theatre, you might want a wedding table set up that evokes Shakespearan styling.
-You can read all about how Kristin and Christopher transformed their room into A Midsummer Night’s Dream-esque setup here.
+If you get married at The Globe Theatre, you might want a wedding table set up that evokes Shakespearian styling.
+Kristin and Christopher transformed their room into A Midsummer Night’s Dream-esque set up as shown below.

 A Midsummer Night's Dream wedding cake display full of sugar and fresh flowers in cream, deep burgundies and lots of greenery at The Globe Theatre